 - Purple uses a proprietary gel material that is both supportive and pressure-relieving at the same time.

-- Casper Wave has more layers overall.
+- Casper Wave uses memory foam and has more layers overall.

 Casper Wave Construction